Duddo Five Stones

 The stones are formed of a soft sandstone.
-They have become deeply fissured by natural weathering since erection in the Early Bronze Age, approximately 4000 years ago.
+They have become deeply fissured by natural weathering since erection in the Early Bronze Age, around 4,000 years ago.

 The site of the Duddo Stones offers panoramic views of the Cheviot Hills to the South and the Lammermuir Hills to the north.

 The circle is accessible via the B6354 road, through a gate and up a path.
 The stones are on private land with no formal right of way, but the landowner has cleared a permissive path across the field to the stones.
 The location was the subject of an archeological investigation in 2008.